 Young Adults and Older Readers

-My YA short story “The Otchka” is forthcoming in Issue 23 of Hunger Mountain in Spring, 2019.
+My YA short story “The Otchka” appears in print in Issue 23 of Hunger Mountain (Spring, 2019).

 My short story “Quartet in D Minor, Opus 30: A Ghost Story” won the Winter 2016 F(r)iction Short Story Contest, judged by Simon Tolkien, and was printed in Issue 8 of F(r)iction (Summer, 2017).
 The announcement can be found here.